Thanks to Julio Marchi for this space in MSX All

 Maybe the easiest way to create screen 2 displays is by using a pointer map in RAM, which contains the 8x8 blocks (tiles) inserting order.
 According to that, we are just concerned in set the order of the tiles instead of coding.

-The map has 768 positions of 2 bytes each, taking 1536 bytes at all.
-Each position in the map has a generic pointer to memory, starting from 0 and stepping 8.
+The map represents 768 blocks of 8x8 pixels of 2 bytes each, taking 1536 bytes at all.
+Each position in the map has a generic pointer to memory, using the MSX 1x8 pattern, starting from 0 and stepping by 8.

 Which are the differences between "map" and "map 2"?